NaimParvez/AI-Doctor/README.md

 - **Contact Information**: Update the email address in the "Contact" section with your actual email.
 - **License**: If you’re using a different license, update the "License" section and include the appropriate `LICENSE` file in your repository.
 - **Additional Sections**: You can add sections like "Known Issues," "Roadmap," or "Acknowledgements" if needed.

-This README provides a clear and professional overview of your project, making it easy for others to understand, set up, and contribute to it.
-Let me know if you’d like to add more sections or customize it further!